Water Stewardship Policy

 Understand Shared Water Challenges

-We are mindful of industrial wastewater discharge impact on water quality.
+Additionally, we are mindful of industrial wastewater discharge impact on water quality.
 ELC prioritizes the quality of local water resources through robust wastewater treatment and monitoring procedures to control pollution.

 Track and Report Progress